bersling/tsmean-amp/app/pages/articles/encoding/unicode-and-utf-8-tutorial-for-dummies.md

 But then, how does the computer know where one character stops and the next starts?

-The trick is: Not all bits are used to encode the actual characters, some bits are used to encode how many bits **belong** to a character instead!
+The trick is: Not all bits are used to encode the actual characters, some bits are used to encode how many __bytes__ **belong** to a character instead!

 Those "header bits" are **all those up to the first zero in each byte** and they are to be read like this: